isomerpages/moe-canossacatholic/_departments/Aesthetics.md

 ---
 <b><font size="6">Aesthetics</font></b>

 The HeARTS (Holistic Education through the ARTs) programme refers to the school’s aesthetics curriculum.
-Adopting the E-Cube approach of Exposure, Experience and Engagement, the Aesthetics Department strives to provide depth and breadth in our students’ experience of the arts as well as inculcate graciousness, resilience and confidence, therefore developing the artistic grace in all our students.
+Adopting the E-Cube approach of Exposure, Experience and Engagement, the Aesthetics Department strives to provide depth and breadth in our children’s experience of the arts as well as inculcate graciousness, resilience and confidence, therefore developing the artistic grace in all our children.
 <br>
 <br>
 <table style="border-collapse:collapse;border-spacing:0;table-layout: fixed; width:" class="tg">